Infractions/Parking - Response Options

 - Pay the fine in full.

-- Set up a payment plan as outlined in Payment Options.
+- Set up a payment plan as outlined in Payment Plan without a hearing.

-- Submit a contested or mitigation hearing by mail or email, click here.
+- Submit a contested or mitigation hearing by mail or email.
+Learn more about how to submit on our website.
 A contested hearing is to challenge the infraction; a mitigation hearing is to explain the circumstances and/or request a reduction in the fine.
-Infractions for speeding in a school/construction/emergency zone, failing to yield to emergency vehicle or passing a stopped school bus cannot be mitigated or reduced.
+Infractions for speeding in a school/construction/emergency zone, failing to yield to an emergency vehicle, or passing a stopped school bus cannot be mitigated or reduced.

 - Some charges may be eligible for reductions.
-You may submit a mitigation hearing to make your request, to include any supporting documentation such as, proof of insurance.
+Learn more about these options by downloading this document.
+You may submit a mitigation hearing to make your request, including any supporting documentation such as proof of insurance.

 Failure to respond within 15 days from the date issued may result in